JimDesu/basis-lang/spec.md

 Cascade chains of `|`-with-spec blocks (each filtering for a subset of messages, optionally followed by a bare `|` as catch-all) are the structural form for "handle this kind of failure here, that kind there, anything else uniformly."
 The first whose spec matches engages; later blocks in the cascade are also recovery destinations for *preceding* blocks' bodies, which is what makes the cascade compose.
 Programmers place more-specific specs first and broader specs last.

 Matching is on **message identity** with subtype-inclusive semantics: a `| SomeRoot t -> body` block engages on any message at-or-below `SomeRoot` in `SomeRoot`'s hierarchy (§4.9).
 Value-style matching against payloads — `| 0 -> handleZero`, `| "fish" -> handleFish` — is not part of the language; recovery is on message identity only.

-The surface syntax is open per OQ-26.2; the form shown above is a placeholder.

 #### Escape elevator: `??`